org-metaeffekt/metaeffekt-documentation/metaeffekt-universe/docs/yaml-format.md

 To match a license all evidence matches must match (except for `oneOf` matches: see below).

-One exclude is enough to not match.
+One exclude is enough to not match. *Do not use copyrights as excludes*

 Usually (if possible) at least 3 matches (or grants; see below) should be provided in case a license text is available - the more specific and unique the better.